adityaarora1/LiveEdgeDetection/README.md

 }
 ```

-and the repository's url is added to the build.gradle file in your app.
+and add the repository's url to the app's build.gradle file.

 ```
 dependencies {
-   compile 'com.github.adityaarora1:LiveEdgeDetection:1.0.0'
+   compile 'com.github.adityaarora1:LiveEdgeDetection:1.0.6'

     // Other dependencies your app might use
 }